 Kennedy Town is one of the most Western parts of Hong Kong Island, thus here is where you will see some of the most amazing sunsets as well.

-When looking for apartments I was in the area and was amazed by how much green you can see in this part of the island.
-Without a doubt one of the prettiest areas of the island.
+When looking for a rental, I was in the area and was amazed by how green this part of the island is.
+It is, without a doubt, one of the prettiest areas on the island.

 Day 4 of your 4 days in Hong Kong – beach and hike